 Against this backdrop, the purpose of this conference is to advocate for thoughtful and realistic planning for the post-ISIS era.
 Building on the Paris Action Plan of September 2015, this conference will follow up on and further identify concrete Iraqi, European and international measures that can encourage sustainable returns and action to help build the basis for peace in Ninewa.

 The conference will be structured into three panels: 1) Supporting affected populations and facilitating durable solutions for those affected, including humanitarian, reconstruction, and post-conflict stabilization efforts; 2) Fighting impunity and ensuring justice; and 3) Preserving the diversity and plurality of Ninewa and the surrounding region.
 Speakers will include Iraqi parliamentarians and civil society activists, MEPs, EU institutions and EU member states representatives.

-For any problems with registration, please contact Aykut Garipoglu at firstname.lastname@example.org.
+Registrations are now closed.
+For further information, please contact Aykut Garipoglu at firstname.lastname@example.org.

 For the programme of the connference, click here.